tiffany-lina/alu-shell/io_redirections_and_filters/README.md

 - 1-confused_smiley: prints a confused smiley "(Ôo)' to standard output
 - 2-hellofile: displays the content of the /etc/passwd file to standard output
 - 3-twofiles: displays the content of /etc/passwd and /etc/hosts to standard output
+- 4-lastlines: displays the last 10 lines of the /etc/passwd file to standard output